BryanWilhite/Blog/README.md

-# Songhay System Blog Repository
+# Songhay System Blog Entries ✒ Repository

 This repo is a replacement/experiment for my decades-long dependency on Microsoft Word as a document archive for my [Blog](http://songhayblog.azurewebsites.net/).
-This experiment is driven by my adoption of Visual Studio Code.
-It follows that I am using [this guide](https://code.visualstudio.com/Docs/languages/markdown) to start developing a Markdown environment.
+Yes, I am that old.😉

+[Zach Leatherman](https://github.com/zachleat) and other cools kids have unintentionally encouraged me to replace the “office document” concept with the markdown document presentation pipeline.
+It follows that this repository is full of markdown entries that use 11ty.io to feed another repo, `day-path` [[GitHub](https://github.com/BryanWilhite/day-path)] which is published to Azure as a web site.

+This separation of repos might be a bit of overkill for such a small site but umm, i get that.✌ And, by the way, none of this inspiration would be possible (for me🧓) without the Microsoft “innovation” around [Visual Studio Code](https://code.visualstudio.com/).

 @[BryanWilhite](https://twitter.com/BryanWilhite)